datacommonsorg/docsite/bigquery/query_join_your_data.md

 ORDER BY PercentSunRoof DESC
 ```

-### Lat-Long based join
+### Latitude/Longitude based join

-From [OpenStreetsMap public dataset](https://console.cloud.google.com/marketplace/product/openstreetmap/geo-openstreetmap), we get all fire-hydrants associated with lat/lng and compute the US counties with the most number of hydrants per unit area using geographic join.
-Winner is Alexandria County Virginia by a distance.
+From the [OpenStreetsMap public dataset](https://console.cloud.google.com/marketplace/product/openstreetmap/geo-openstreetmap), we look up fire-hydrants and their associated geo locations to compute the US counties with most fire-hydrants per unit area.
+To do this, we use the geo boundaries in DC to map latitude/longitude to US counties and also use the land area value from DC.
+We find that Alexandria County, Virginia comes up at the top.

 ```sql
 WITH CountyFireHydrantCount AS(